Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 Data Manipulation Language is what we use when are working with the data _within_ the database.
 For example, this could mean retrieving data with a SELECT statement, using an UPDATE statement, or removing data with a DELETE statement.

-Our first example is actually neither of the above!

 ### INSERT INTO

 Recall our _Songs_ table.
-Let us now put some data in there:
+Let's insert some data in there!

 ```sql
 INSERT INTO Songs